-- A strong school ethos which empowers tolerance and respect, including respect for difference and diversity. - High profile anti-bullying procedures and policy through corporate posters, assemblies and events - Establishing clear rules, routines and expectations about behaviour for learning and social cohesion. - Encouraging positive, caring and constructive relationships - Enhancing school and classroom layout, facilities and resources, such as our sensory room - Recognising the background of individual pupils and their physical, social and emotional needs - Consistent support for vulnerable children and those with SEND from trained teams of pastoral and learning support, teaching assistants, emotional literacy support assistants and other agencies where appropriate. - A balanced curriculum with opportunities for intellectual, physical and expressive development - Extensive opportunities for pupil leadership - An emphasis on praise and reward - Opportunities for reflection and spiritual development through Worship, RE and the wider curriculum, e.g. art, music and literature. - A range of interventions dealing with anxiety or emotions
+- A strong school ethos which empowers tolerance and respect, including respect for difference and diversity. - High profile anti-bullying procedures and policy through corporate posters, curriculum activities, collective worship and events. - Establishing clear rules, routines and expectations about behaviour for learning and social cohesion. - Encouraging positive, caring and constructive relationships - Enhancing school and classroom layout, facilities and resources, such as our ELSA room - Recognising the background of individual pupils and their physical, social and emotional needs - Consistent support for vulnerable children and those with SEND from trained teams of pastoral and learning support, teaching assistants, emotional literacy support assistant (ELSA), Mental Health Support Team and other agencies where appropriate. - A balanced curriculum with opportunities for intellectual, physical and expressive development - Extensive opportunities for pupil leadership - An emphasis on praise and reward - Opportunities for reflection and spiritual development through Worship, RE and the wider curriculum, e.g. art, music and reading. - A range of interventions dealing with anxiety or emotions. - A 'pastoral support' section of the school website, providing information about: - > Emotional Literacy Support Assistant (ELSA) - Mental Health Support Team (MHST) - Wirral Family Toolbox - > Tips to improve mental wellbeing for young people and adults - Bereavement Support - Wirral CAMHS support - Wirral Life Long Learning Service - School Nursing Service Support